swclabs/swix/internal/README.md

 [`service`](./service/): This is the third layer of the architecture, where the business logic of the application is implemented.

-[`delivery`](./delivery/): This is the final layer of the system, where requests from end users are received and responded to.

 ## Attention

-[`writer`](./writer/): This directory implements worker functions linked to the [`delivery`](./delivery/) directory, utilizing message passing via Redis protocol.
+[`workers`](./workers/): This directory implements worker functions linked to the [`delivery`](./delivery/) directory, utilizing message passing via Redis protocol.
 The worker server will run continuously and execute upon receiving requests from the central server.

 [`http`](./http/): This directory implements the functionalities of the central server with the primary protocol being HTTP through APIs.